 If you thought that your tiny outdoor space lacked potential, then let our small garden ideas prove you wrong.
-This gallery is full of big ideas, for small spaces, so whether you're dealing with a little piece of a courtyard, or even just a balcony, we have the inspiration that you need to make it work even harder at looking great
+This gallery is full of big ideas, for small spaces, whether you're dealing with a small decked garden, a little piece of a courtyard, or even just a balcony – we have the inspiration that you need to make it work even harder at looking great

-From planting and landscaping tips, to innovative layouts that will suit a small garden design perfectly, we've rounded up 41 ideas from the experts to help you create your perfect outdoor space.
+From planting and landscaping tips, to innovative layouts that will suit a small garden design perfectly, we've rounded up 51 clever ideas to help you create your perfect outdoor space.

-1. Maximise every inch of your garden by zoning your space
+1. Maximise every inch by zoning your space

 Do you find that you only really use one particular section of your garden?
 If so, dividing your space up into specific zones is a great way to maximise every inch.
 In this lovely modern garden by @ohmymaison there are three distinct areas for sunbathing, playing on the grass, and dining, ensuring that even the very bottom of the garden is used.
 Flooring is a really effective way to zone a garden space – see how the paving, grass and decking are used here.
 But if you can't change your flooring, look to screens, outdoor rugs or living walls, to create distinct 'rooms' within your garden.

-2. Use different materials to zone your small garden
+2. Use different materials to create an outdoor room

 This clever small garden design by Anna Carin Design combines decking and patio paving to achieve the zoned effect.

-3. Choose portable furniture for a flexible space
+3. Choose furniture on wheels for a flexible space

 We use our gardens for many things, from dining, to exercise, to sunbathing, to socialising.
 If you haven't got room to adhere to all of these needs at once, choose portable furniture that you can easily bring out, put away and roll around as and when you need.
 This wheeled coffee table is great for social gatherings, and when it's time for your alfresco Pilates session, simply roll it aside so you can stretch out to the max.
 This table was painted in Dazzling Yellow by Cuprinol.